 Yes, it is true!
 This was the very first coin that I completed to sell.
 Can't believe I have been painting coins now for 10 years.
 In honor of that, I just posted it in a second color.
 The original opalescent turquoise and now a deep translucent blue.

-Trivia about Crocodiles: They can close their ears!
+More Trivia - Crocodiles: They can close their ears!

 Most of us know crocodiles spend a lot of time in the water with just their heads peeking out.
 Their eyes are located high on their heads but their ears are a bit lower and so are underwater.
 They have special flaps that cover their ears and that keeps them dry.
 On land, they can open the ear flaps to hear better.